-Whether getting read for work in the morning or planning a trip to the mountains to ski, drivers should know what the weather conditions are going to be like while on the road.
-Drivers should turn to local news or weather stations and take note of the weather both en route to their destination and on the way home.
+Whether getting ready for work in the morning or planning a trip to the mountains to ski, drivers should know what the weather conditions are going to be like while on the road.
+Drivers should turn to local news or weather stations and take note of the weather to their destination and on the way home.
 This will help prepare drivers for the commute as well as alert them to any issues that may prevent travel altogether.

-- Check Anti-freeze Level: If water freezes, it cannot flow properly to cool the engine, leading to an engine overheating.
+- Radiator/ Anti-Freeze: If water freezes, it cannot flow properly to cool the engine, leading to an engine overheating.

 Driving in Winter Conditions